 A no-frills, but surprisingly comfortable, option, Wamsutta’s super-firm pillow ensures your head and neck won’t sink through the night.
 But make sure your neck isn’t raised or angled—your spine should be aligned.
 “A pillow that’s too high can put your neck into a position that causes muscle strain on your back, neck, and shoulders,” cautions University of Rochester Medical Center.

-According to Mayo Clinic, side sleepers can avoid back pain by separating their knees.
+According to Cleveland Clinic, side sleepers can avoid back pain by separating their knees with a pillow.
 Utopia’s body pillow not only cushions the neck and head, but it allows for full-body alignment as well.

 Gel memory foam packs this pillow with a ridiculously comfy punch.
 But don’t just take our word for it—a 2016 study that found gel pillows offered sleep apnea patients a better night’s sleep.
 Hellovita’s Cervical Pillow gives sensitive necks thick, firm support (and even comes with a light-blue sleeping mask).